synpixel/roblimp/README.md

 Auto-generated wrapper around Roblox's legacy and cloud APIs

-## Motivation
+## Why

-Roblox API wrappers are often abstracted and while that may be what some people are looking for, it wasn't what I wanted.
-I wanted a simple wrapper with minimal abstraction while keeping type safety and error handling.
-Roblimp generates Luau code from Roblox's OpenAPI definition to achieve that goal, and I think it does it pretty well.
-Mappings are written manually and contributions are more than welcome.
+Roblimp is an API wrapper with very minimal abstraction that keeps simplicity, type safety and error handling.
+The tool generates Luau code from Roblox's OpenAPI definition, mappings are written manually and contributions are more than welcome.

 ## Installation